Whole Woman’s Health Alliance v. FDA

 Brought on behalf of independent abortion providers in Virginia, Montana, and Kansas, the lawsuit seeks to eliminate the REMS—a unique set of restrictions that limit the number of providers who prescribe mifepristone and pharmacies that dispense it, and impede patient access to time-sensitive abortion care.

-The REMS requireThe REMS requires:
+The REMS requireThe REMS require:

 - Mifepristone prescribers to register with the drug manufacturer, thereby deterring some otherwise qualified providers from prescribing the medication because of the fear that registration could expose them to anti-abortion violence or harassment;